thatgirldorian/Dokument-App/README.md

 <h3>Challenges Faced:</h3>
  <h5>Change the colour of the checkbox:</h5>
  I have been trying to change the colour of the checkbox and have not found a solution yet.
 Will update soon.
+ <h5>Fix:</h5>
+ I used the custom checkbox generstor at https://bun.js.org/ and was able to get it done.

 <h3>Solution:</h3>